Can magnetic pulses ease knee arthritis pain?

 Summary

-This study tests whether pulsed electromagnetic field (PEMF) therapy can reduce pain and improve knee function in people with inflammatory knee osteoarthritis.
+This pilot study tests whether pulsed electromagnetic field (PEMF) therapy can reduce pain and improve function in people with inflammatory knee osteoarthritis.
 Fifty participants will receive either active PEMF or a sham treatment twice a week for 8 weeks.
-Researchers will measure pain, stiffness, quality of life, and MRI changes to see if the therapy helps.
+The study measures pain, stiffness, quality of life, and knee changes on MRI.

 Disclaimer